 This would play very much like the tech tree UDES 14E, just with better armor.
 I think the hull is fine, but weakspots would have to be introduced to the turret, as otherwise it would be way too strong.
 It could either use the Strv S1's gun or possibly the Centurion AX's gun, for a bit of variety.
 I would give it the CAX's 105mm L7 rather than the Charioteer's, because historically Sweden didn't use the HESH rounds as they were seen as prohibitively expensive.

 All of the Ikv 65, 90, and H tanks were designed at the same time, as part of the same Ikv ny project to create a replacement vehicle for the Strv 74.
 The Ikv 65 tanks were from Landsverk, the Ikv 90 tanks were from Bofors, and the Ikv H tanks were from Häggslund.
 There were many, many different designs – I only scratched the surface here – but I stretch them between tiers 5-7, making the original H1 design a tier 10.

 With the exception of the Ikv H1, which is a special case, the exact tiering of the these vehicles is arbitrary.
 I tried to pick designs that were visually consistent, but they can easily be shuffled or even replaced by other proposals.
 That class of armor and mobility paired with a 90mm gun is easily balanced for each tier, so it would not affect game balance.

 On a similar note, there are at least 14 different UDES 14 proposals, 11 of which had turrets, so the tier 8-10 TDs can potentially be swapped out if so desired.
 I picked these tanks based on aesthetics, real-world performance, historical gun configurations, and development history.

 Source: Original link

-© Post "German Tech Tree Proposal: Assault TD and Turreted TD Lines" for game World of Tanks.
+© Post "Swedish Tech Tree Proposal: LT and Turreted TD Lines" for game World of Tanks.